California is a state that evokes images of creativity, innovation, and natural beauty.

 A drive down this iconic highway is the perfect way to experience California’s stunning coastline in all its glory.

-26. Exploring street art in Los Angeles’ Arts District
+26. Los Angeles’ Arts District

 Los Angeles’ Arts District is a must-visit for any art lover.
 Here you can explore some of the city’s unique street art and colorful murals and shop in its many galleries and stores.